mallechilie/2digits-assignment/README.md

 The company [2DIGITS](https://2digits.nl/) would like a new website where their customers can see their latest blog posts.
 To this end, [Social Brothers](https://socialbrothers.nl/) created a design to match the client's requirements.

 There is a main page showing a short introduction with the three latest blog posts below it.
 There is also an archive page with all blog posts, on which you can paginate, search and filter.
-Of course, you should also be able to open a blog post to see the information from it.
+Of course, you should also be able to open a blog post to see more of it's contents.

 Since the client also wants a mobile application with their blog posts in the future, it was decided to use a headless CMS called [Prepr](https://prepr.io/).
 The customer has already set things up on this, such as filled blog posts and other elements.